crowellbw/SNIVEL/README.md

 The following python3 packages are required:

-georinex, numpy, scipy, and urllib
+georinex, numpy, scipy, obspy, and urllib

 You should be able to get all of these through pip, brew, or conda depending on your Python install.